 When you define an event for your Google Cloud Function in the Serverless Framework, the Framework will automatically translate the event with its function into a corresponding deployment resource.
 This way the event is configured so that your functions can listen to it.

 A Service is the Framework's unit of organization.
 You can think of it as a project file, though you can have multiple services for a single application.
-It's where you define your Functions, the Events that trigger them, and the Resources your Functions use, all in one file entitled
+It's where you define your Functions, the Events that trigger them, and the Resources your Functions use, all in one file by default entitled

 serverless.js).
 It looks like this: